prdpsvs/SynapseDataSecurity/README.md

             */
             , @TableList = ''
             /*
-                If tenants choose to deploy the views, set the value to 1 If tenants choose to generate the view, set the value to 0 The scripts are persisted in security.GeneratedObjectScripts table */
+                If  choose to deploy the views, set the value to 1 If  choose to generate the view, set the value to 0 The scripts are persisted in security.GeneratedObjectScripts table */
             , @DeploymentIndicator = 1